The Awyr Las Hearts and Minds grant scheme – up to £1,000 to enhance patient services – is now open for a limited time only.

 How to apply

-Applications must be received by midday on Friday the 30th of November.
-Applications received after this will not be considered for shortlisting.
+Applications must be received by 23:59 on Friday 29th November.
+Any applications received after this will not be considered for shortlisting.

 When will we know?

-We will let you know by 5pm on Friday the 7th of December whether your idea has been selected to receive a Hearts & Minds grant.
+We will let you know by 5pm on Friday 13th December 2019 whether your idea has been selected to receive a Hearts & Minds grant.

 - Is there anything in particular you want to see in an application?
-All ideas are welcome – but remember that this grant scheme is designed to support the most vulnerable people, so the panel wants to see ideas the will benefit mental health, learning disabilities, dementia care and stroke patients.
+All ideas are welcome – but remember that this grant scheme is designed to support Patient Experience initiatives.

-- Can I apply if my ward, service or department doesn’t have an Awyr Las fund?
-Yes - but if you get a grant, you may want to consider setting one up to continue your project after the initial £1,000 is spent.
+- Can I apply if my ward, project or department doesn’t have an Awyr Las fund?
+Yes - but if you get a grant, you may want to consider setting one up to continue your project after the initial grant is spent.

 - Can you help me to fill in the form?
 Absolutely – if you have any questions, please contact firstname.lastname@example.org or 01248 384395 (WHTN 1746 4395).

-- What will I need to do if my ward / service / department is successful?
-We will contact you with the next steps – you will be expected to complete a short evaluation report after the money is spent and prepare a case study for social media, along with photos and a testimonial from a beneficiary, but the Awyr Las Support Team will help you with this.
+- What will I need to do if my ward / project / department is successful?
+We will contact you with the next steps.
+You will be expected to complete periodic monitoring forms throughout your project (including photos and testimonials from staff or beneficiaries) and submit a short evaluation report after the project ends, but the Awyr Las Support Team will help you with this.

 - Who needs to authorise my application?
-If you already have a fund, you will need to get your application form signed by a Fund Advisor before you submit it.
-If you don’t have a fund yet, you will need authorisation from a Band 6 member of staff or senior.
+You will need to get your application signed off by a member of staff who is Band 6 or senior.
 If you’re unsure who to ask, please speak with us before submitting your application - email@example.com or 01248 384395 (WHTN 1746 4395).